xiaoransun/xiaoransun.github.io/pages/Publications & Presentations.md

 <br/>

 #### Paper Presentations
-<b>Sun, X.,</b> & Ram, N. (2019, March). *Family Experiences in Adolescence Predict Young Adult Educational Attainment: A Machine Learning Approach.* Paper to be presented at the Biennial Meeting of Society for Research on Child Development, Baltimore, MD.
+<b>Sun, X.,</b> & Ram, N. (2019, March). *Family Experiences in Adolescence Predict Young Adult Educational Attainment: A Machine Learning Approach.* Paper presented at the Biennial Meeting of Society for Research on Child Development, Baltimore, MD.
 <br/>

 <b>Sun, X.,</b> Chi, G., Yin, J., & McHale, S. M. (2018, October). *Sibling interactions and shared interests on Twitter: Analyses of a selected sibling sample based on archived Twitter data.* Paper presented at SRCD Special Topics: Conference on the Use of Secondary and Open Source Data in Developmental Science, Phoenix, AZ. <a href="../assets/Sun Twitter DevSec 2018-10-4.pptx"> Download Slides</a>